kkontosis/lldbmi2/README.md

 This is a customized version of the original [LLDBMI2](https://github.com/freedib/lldbmi2) that works with IntelliJ IDEA (D).

-It helps with debugging the D programming language on Mac OS X, since GDB does not work very easily.
+It helps with debugging the D programming language on Mac OS X, since making GDB work is (currently) hard.

 *User Notice*: This fork does not complete or fix the MI2 wrapper.
 It is a simple patch to facilitate D Debugging with IntelliJ D Language Plugin.
 Use it at your own risk.